 - Fill in Your Own Books Printout

-Note – Book choices on Printouts were picked from various Reading Lists of different Girl Scout Councils (see Reading Program section below).
+Note – Book choices on Printouts were picked from various Reading Lists of different Girl Scout Councils lists for Summer of 2025 (see Reading Program section below).

 Once leaders have selected the appropriate list for their troop, here are ideas to ensure a successful Scouting Book Club experience: